Utility Functions

 gformat(): fixed formatting of floating point numbers

-gformat() converts a floating point number to a string with exactly the specified length, and maximizing the displayed precision.
+gformat() converts a floating point number to a string with a specified length, and maximizing the displayed precision for that length.
 This is very useful for creating tables of floating point numbers.

 The formatting will be similar to ‘%g’-like format, expect that: